vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 ## Monday June 29

-In the afternoon (a little after 1 PM) I went to Bangkok Thai Cuisine and ordered yello curry with tofu.
+In the afternoon (a little after 1 PM) I went to Bangkok Thai Cuisine and ordered yellow curry with tofu.
 I waited around 5 minutes, then picked up my order.

 ## Wednesday July 1